Blepharoplasty & Eyelid Reduction London

 Type of incision: As above

-Anaesthetic: General anaesthetic compulsory
+Anaesthetic: General anaesthetic is compulsory

 Recovery period: As for a lower blepharoplasty with 2-3 days extra. -